 Single males, gay male couples and any couple without a female reproductive system may also require the use of a gestational carrier to have a biological family.

-After an individual or couple decides to use a gestational carrier, Carolina Conceptions will provide assistance in selecting a reproductive law attorney and a gestational carrier.
-Intended parents can choose to use a family member or friend who meets the physical requirements, or they can view profiles of women who offer their services through Carolina Conceptions.
+After an individual or couple decides to use a gestational carrier, Carolina Conceptions Fertility will provide assistance in selecting a reproductive law attorney and a gestational carrier.
+Intended parents can choose to use a family member or friend who meets the physical requirements, or they can view profiles of women who offer their services through Carolina Conceptions Fertility.

 It is essential for patients considering a gestational carrier to protect themselves with an attorney who specializes in local, reproductive law.
 Read more on legal steps in the GC process follows below.